 What dedicated facilities are provided on campus for children with different learning preferences?

-Our Learning Support Team, along with the academic team at ISS, is very much guided by ISS’ core philosophies of being nurturing, empowering and inclusive to prepare our students to be strong, global stewards.
+Our learning support team, along with the academic team at ISS International School, is very much guided by our core philosophies of being nurturing, empowering and inclusive to prepare our students to be strong, global stewards.
 We strive to ensure the total wellbeing of our students to help them realise their potential.

 Are there support services provided at the school and how closely do they work with the teachers and staff?
 In addition, how open is the school to working with external support services?